hank-der-hafenarbeiter/imperative-rs/README.md

 `imperative` tries to make it easier to define instruction sets.
 Using `imperative` instruction sets are defined by an `enum` and the `InstructionSet` trait, which can be automatically derived.
 The result is an enum which can decode from `&[u8]` or encode into `&mut [u8]`.
-The instructions can be of variable length and can contain multiple variables of whatever type, as long as they can be parsed from binary or hexadecimal integer strings.
+The instructions can be of variable length and can contain multiple bool or integer variables, as long as they can be parsed from binary or hexadecimal integer strings.

 Instruction sets created this way can be used to write emulators.
 When the instruction